The Importance of Discussing Assumptions when Teaching Bootstrapping: General Assumptions for Simple Applications of Bootstrapping

-The studentized bootstrap interval, also known as the bootstrap $t$-interval, further replaces these $t$-quantiles with a bootstrap approximation.
-Rather than using a $z$- or $t$-table, the studentized bootstrap interval uses ``bootstrap tables'' which are fit for the specific data set observed.
+The \textit{studentized interval}, also known as the \textit{bootstrap} $t$\textit{-interval}, is motivated by the form of the $t$-interval but it is useful outside of inference for the mean.
+Rather than using a $z$- or $t$-table, the studentized bootstrap interval uses ``bootstrap tables'' to approximate the critical value.
+These tables are fit for the specific data set observed.
 This adjusts for skewness in the underlying population and other errors that can arise when $\hat\theta({\textbf{X}})$ is not the sample mean.